Leadership

 Definition of the Cell Cycle:

-The cell cycle refers to the series of events that occur in a cell leading to its growth, replication of genetic material, and division into two daughter cells.
+The cell cycle includes all the steps involved in cell growth, DNA replication, and division into two genetically identical daughter cells.
 It encompasses the stages through which a cell progresses, ensuring proper growth and maintenance of living organisms.

 Phases of the Cell Cycle: